 For many years Kristen Stewart was practically an episode of Married At First Sight come to life.

-She was scoffed at, labelled problematic, and accused of wheeling out some pretty bad behavior in a bid to score attention and headlines.
+She was scoffed at, labelled problematic, and accused of wheeling out some pretty bad behaviour in a bid to score attention and headlines.

 And yet, we couldn't stop dissecting her every move.

-When the now 31-year-old actress, and newly-minted first time Oscar nominee, first stepped into the Hollywood fishbowl at the age of eight she was immediately labelled by critics as a 'serious actress'.
+When the now 33-year-old actress first stepped into the Hollywood fishbowl at the age of eight, she was immediately labelled by critics as a 'serious actress'.

-Even though she was still at an age where tieing her shoes correctly felt like an achievement.
+Even though she was still at an age where tying her shoes correctly felt like an achievement.

 Up until 2007, Kristen bounced between being a solidly working actress whose name regularly appeared in the credits of well-regarded indie films, with a handful of lukewarm studio releases in the mix, and a 'regular person'.